Azure-Samples/animal-rescue/README.md

 ## Install the Azure CLI extension

-Install the Azure Spring extension for the Azure CLI using the following command
+Install the Azure Spring Apps extension for the Azure CLI using the following command

 ```shell
 az extension add --name spring